Eyes2Jesus

 Therefore, 1 Corinthians 11:3 cannot be giving the above order in order of authority, or that destroys the essence of the Trinity.
 The order given in 1 Corinthians 11:3 is in the order of Source and appearance on earth:

-1) Christ, the Word of God in the flesh, and God Himself, is the source of not only Adam, but every human being.
+1) Christ, the Word of God in the flesh, who is also God Himself, is the source of not only Adam, but every human being.

 2) THE man (the original man - Adam) is the source of THE woman (Eve - the first woman).

-3) God is the Source of Christ in His human form - He was born of a virgin - God provided the Y Chromosome, etc.
+3) God is the Source of Christ in His human form - God placed Jesus to be born from the womb of a virgin, and God provided the Y Chromosome, etc.

 As we see, this verse is not saying that the husband is the spiritual head of the wife.
 It is saying that Adam (THE man) was the source of Eve (THE woman).
-This is why later in this chapter it goes from singular - the man, the woman, to 'any man,' 'any woman.'
+This is why later in this chapter it goes from the singular - "the man" and "the woman," to "any man" and "any woman."

 We see further verification of this source language in verse 12, where it says: